 Company law in Hong Kong has developed through the interaction and interdependence of case and statute law.

-The Companies Ordinance sets out the general rules and regulations governing Hong Kong companies (with certain provisions applying to overseas companies having a place of business in Hong Kong).
-It contains a number of specific provisions relating to matters which may impact upon mergers and acquisitions and how they can be structured, including the following:
+The Companies Ordinance sets out the general rules and regulations governing Hong Kong companies (with certain provisions applying to overseas companies having a place of business in Hong Kong) and contains a number of specific provisions relating to matters which may impact upon mergers and acquisitions and how they can be structured, including the following:

-- the giving of financial assistance by a company for the purchase of its own shares is subject to certain procedural requirements, including the satisfaction of a solvency test and board and shareholder approval (albeit that there is also a de minimis threshold in lieu of obtaining shareholder approval); - restrictions on the amounts which can be distributed by way of dividend; and - restrictions on the methods whereby a company can reduce its share capital or vary the rights attaching to a particular class of shares.
+- the giving of financial assistance by a company for the purchase of its own shares is subject to certain procedural requirements, including the satisfaction of a solvency test and board and shareholder approval (albeit that there is also a de minimis threshold in lieu of obtaining shareholder approval) - restrictions on the methods whereby a company can reduce its share capital or vary the rights attaching to a particular class of shares.
 The Companies Ordinance provides for a court-free procedure for capital reduction.
 The requirements under this procedure include the satisfaction of a solvency test and the passing of a special resolution by disinterested shareholders.
-This court-fee procedure will likely be faster and cheaper than the alternative court-sanctioned procedure; and
+This court-fee procedure will likely be faster and cheaper than the alternative court-sanctioned procedure - restrictions on the amounts which can be distributed by way of dividend

-3.7.1 Intra-group amalgamations
+Intra-group amalgamations

-The Companies Ordinance provides for a court-free procedure for two categories of intra-group amalgamations: vertical amalgamations (meaning amalgamations between a holding company with one or more of its wholly owned subsidiaries) and horizontal amalgamations (meaning amalgamations between two or more wholly owned subsidiaries of the same company).
+The Companies Ordinance provides for a court-free procedure for two categories of intra-group amalgamations: vertical amalgamations (meaning amalgamations between a holding company with one or more of its wholly-owned subsidiaries) and horizontal amalgamations (meaning amalgamations between two or more wholly-owned subsidiaries of the same company).

 Certain requirements will have to be complied with under this court-free procedure.
-These include requiring the directors of each amalgamating company to:

-- make a solvency statement, - issue a certificate on the solvency statement, - give written notice of the proposed amalgamation to every secured creditor and - publish the proposal in the newspaper.
+These include requiring the directors of each amalgamating company to make a solvency statement, issue a certificate on the solvency statement, give written notice of the proposed amalgamation to every secured creditor and publish the proposal in newspaper.
 The members of each amalgamating company must approve the amalgamation by a special resolution, which must also be registered with the Companies Registry.
 The effect of an amalgamation is that the amalgamating companies form one company.
 On the effective date of such amalgamation, each amalgamating company ceases to exist as an entity separate from the amalgamated company, and the amalgamated company succeeds to all the property, rights and privileges, and all the liabilities and obligations, of each amalgamating company.

-3.7.2 Private and public companies
+Private and public companies

 An important distinction is drawn in Hong Kong between private and public companies.
-The Companies Ordinance prescribes that a company is a 'private company' if its articles of association restrict the right to transfer shares; limit the number of its members to no more than 50; and prohibit any invitation to the public to subscribe for shares in or debentures of the company.
-The term 'public companies' is defined in the Companies Ordinance as companies other than private companies and companies limited by guarantee.
+The Companies Ordinance prescribes that a company is a "private company" if its articles of association restrict the right to transfer shares; limit the number of its members to no more than 50; and prohibit any invitation to the public to subscribe for shares in or debentures of the company.
+The term "public companies" is defined in the Companies Ordinance as companies other than private companies and companies limited by quarantee.